nam977/A02/README.md

 Bold each of the Glossary words as you use them.
 Bold ONLY the glossary word.

-Branch - Copied code omitted in production that's repurposed to create new code that dosen't interfere with code found in the main branch.
+Branch - Copied code omitted in production that's repurposed to create new code that doesn't interfere with code found in the main branch.

 Clone - Makes a copy of a specific Github repository and downloads the code onto your local computer.